michaelzhiluo/starburst/README.md

 git submodule update --init --recursive
 ```

+Before launching runs, the reviewer should make sure that the image `gcr.io/sky-burst/skyburst:latest` is cached on all nodes (pre-pulled) of the Kubernetes cluster.
+This ensures that there is no `ContainerCreate` state, which introduce container download delays and is not captured in our simulator.
+Our provided VM already has the image cached on all nodes, but we note this if the evaluator observes jobs/pods that are pulling images for too long.

 There are a total of four runs - for No-Wait, Constant-Wait, Starburst, and Starburst without a time estimator (No-TE).
 Each run takes ~3-5 hours to complete.
 To setup, launch Chakra, our scheduler plugin for Kubernetes for best-bit binpacking:
 ```
 # We highly recommend deleting and redeploying Chakra for each run.
 If jobs are pending in middle of a run, it is most likely Chakra has errored.